At least one of the WP 100-level core track courses

 Identify a variety of international and regional organisations, especially those operating in developing regions of the world, and their diverse activities

-Summarise complex theories and concepts in an effective manner for a non-expert audience
+Summarise complex theories, concepts, processes, and events in an effective manner for a non-expert audience

 Mode of instruction

-The list of readings will be made available upon commencement of the course.
+Readings will be made known at the start of the course.

 Courses offered at Leiden University College (LUC) are usually only open to LUC students and LUC exchange students.
 Leiden University students who participate in one of the university’s Honours tracks or programmes may register for one LUC course, if availability permits.
 Registration is coordinated by the Education Coordinator, firstname.lastname@example.org.